Skip to content

 .bashrcSettings for your bash terminal

-.config/Directory containing app configurations
+.config/Directory containing application configurations

-.ssh/SSH keys (used for secure connections)
+.ssh/SSH keys and secure connection configuration

-.gitconfigGit settings
+.gitconfigGit identity and behavior settings

 drwxr-xr-x 2 yourname yourname 4096 Mar 23 10:00 Desktop